Animal Attack Lawyer

 Who is responsible when an animal attacks someone?

-For species defined as dangerous (under section 2 of the Animals Act 1971), the owner is usually strictly liable for any injuries, regardless of whether the animal was provoked or whether the owner took precautions.
+Responsibility for an animal attack typically falls on the owner or keeper of the animal.
+For species defined as dangerous (under the Animals Act 1971), the owner is usually strictly liable for any injuries, regardless of whether the animal was provoked or whether the owner took precautions.
 Similarly, the Dangerous Dogs Act 1991 identifies certain dog breeds that are considered inherently dangerous, and owners are responsible for ensuring these animals do not pose a threat.

-An animal owner could be considered negligent if they failed to take reasonable precautions, such as securing a garden gate, putting a muzzle on an aggressive dog in public, or allowing children near a potentially aggressive animal without supervision.
-If negligence is proven, the owner can be held responsible for any harm caused, and for paying compensation in an animal injury claim.
+An animal owner could also be considered negligent if they failed to take reasonable precautions, such as securing a garden gate, putting a muzzle on an aggressive dog in public, or allowing children near a potentially aggressive animal without supervision.
+If you're hurt by an animal, our animal injury lawyers can help you to determine who was responsible and support you to seek compensation.

 Can I gain compensation for an animal injury whilst at work?